n1k024/AI-Play/README.md

  Currently  only  environment available are TicTacToe and Connect4 we plan to include other board-like games.

  To use AI-Play simply create your player objects and then pass them into the contrete TwoPlayerEnv class.
+Please keep in mind you will need to create a Python script to call the environment and the two player objects you wish to use for that environment.